 Your planting zone is a good guide, but more information is better.
 Knowing the fist and last frost date for your region will help you narrow down the time of your growing season.

-Using the online frost-dates calculator from the Old Farmer’s ALMANAC, it’s easy to find your last frost date for the spring and first frost date for the fall for the United States.
 Just enter your zip code (or city, state).
 The results will also include the number of growing days available (based on average frost dates).

 Very Early Spring